SUDA-LA/MuCPAD/README.md

 The file "examples" contains 120 examples from the MuCPAD, covering 6 different domains, and the PDF file is our annotation guideline for MuCPAD.

-If you need MuCPAD, please contact our first author at yahuiliu.nlp@foxmail.com.
+If you need MuCPAD, please contact our [first author](mailto:yahuiliu.nlp@foxmail.com).
 It is noted that we can directly provide you the source-domain data which annotated on Chinese SemBank and target-domain data, but the source domain data which annotated on CoNLL-2009 texts, we will check whether you have the licence of CoNLL-2009 before we provide the annotated data.